-What is a Ganglion Impar Block?
+What Is A Ganglion Impar Block?

 The ganglion is an area where multiple nerves come together.
 These nerves send all kinds of signals to the brain, including pain signals and other sensory information.
 The ganglion impar sits in front of the sacrum, the bony triangle located at the base of your spine.